sei-international/AFOLU-tool/docs/setup/agriculture/NationalActivityData.md

 -	If part of manure is burned for fuel, update variable Fraction Burned for Fuel under *KEY/Non-energy/Agriculture/Livestock/[ANIMAL TYPE]*-branch (This will also update fraction fuel used to calculate fraction available for soil application)

 Fertilizer
 -	Under *Current Accounts*, update the amount of fertilizer applied under *KEY/Agriculture/Fertilizer/[FERTILIZER TYPE]*.
 Suggested Source: National Statistics or FAO Stat (under Land, Inputs and Sustainability>Inputs>Fertilizer by Product choose Countries: Country in question, Elements: Agricultural Use, Items:  Ammonium nitrate (AN), Ammonium sulphate, Urea and Other where applicable (N content of Other category is assumed at 0.2, update if necessary)).
+-	Note that you can choose to either enter fertilizers by type (this should include the types mentioned above, or use total mineral fertilizer (in amounts of N).
+Depending on which approach you use the other variables activity data should be set to zero.
+If you choose the second method you also need to add amounts of urea applied, as this variable is used to estimate CO2 emissions from urea.
 -	In the Baseline scenario, develop appropriate projections.
 In the default-model these follow 10-year historical trends (2011-2020).

 Rice cultivation